-Pilferage and salon employee theft is a matter of serious concern for your business.
-No matter what the size of your business is,theft is a harmful and severe issue.
-According to a survey, 75% employees steal from their employers.
-It is extremely important to track such behaviour and keep it at bay before it becomes a habit.
+Pilferage and salon employee theft is a matters of serious concern for your business.
+No matter what the size of your business is, theft is a harmful and severe issue.
+According to a survey, 75% of employees steal from their employers.
+It is extremely important to track such behavior and keep it at bay before it becomes a habit.

 As a salon or spa owner, you can’t be there all the time nor can you see everything, so how do you protect yourself?
 The best way to go about this is by using the inventory management feature on salon software.

-It is the best way to keep a check on employee as well as salon activities.
+It is the best way to keep a check on employees as well as salon activities.
 This way you can also maintain proper records and prevent any kind of malpractices in your salon.

 If you still feel like your salon is victim to theft every now and then,

 Here are 10 effective internal controls to prevent employee theft that will help you reduce pilferage in your salon & spa: